Lake County Adaptation

 Wetland

-A retention pond, dug in the 1970s to accept agricultural runoff from upstream farms, drained directly into the Des Plaines River by one 18” pipe for fifty years.
+A retention pond, dug in the 1970s to accept agricultural runoff from upstream farms, drained for fifty years directly into the Des Plaines River by a single 18” pipe.
 The existing pipe could not accommodate the amount of water flowing into the pond and the banks were terribly eroded, the water stagnant.
 The lower basin through which the stream runs was completely covered in invasive reed canary grass (Phalaris arundinacea).
-Because the pond was legally considered a wetland it was subject to federal oversight resulting in a large-scale experiment in ecological landscape management to turn the stagnant retention pond into a thriving wetland.
+Further, because the pond was legally considered a wetland it was subject to federal oversight resulting in a large-scale experiment in ecological landscape management to turn the stagnant retention pond into a thriving wetland.

 The site is located on the traditional unceded homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
 Many other tribes such as the Miami, Ho-Chunk, Menominee, Sac, and Fox also called this area home.
 The region has long been a center for Indigenous people to gather, trade, and maintain kinship ties.
 We acknowledge the indigenous roots of the state of Illinois and recognizes the deep history of the land tied to the traditions of the Potawatomi Tribe.